 Predictable commit semantics

-When working with indexes, there had been some confusion about when index data would become visible with respect to the corresponding graph data.
-In this release we’ve taken a firm stance on predictability so that in a two-phase commit, the graph datasource will always commit first, and then the index providers.
+While working with indexes, there had been some confusion about when index data would become visible with respect to the corresponding graph data.
+In this release, we’ve taken a firm stance on predictability so that in a two-phase commit, the graph datasource will always commit first, followed by the index providers.